+We made several other minor design modifications based on the results of Experiment 1.
 Since we did not observe any difference between F and N trials in Experiment 1, we eliminated single-object trials.
-Additionally, we restricted the sample to 3- and 4-year-olds, as we did not observe developmental differences in Experiment 1.
+As we did not observe major developmental differences in Experiment 1, we restricted the sample to 3- and 4-year-olds.
 Three- and 4-year-olds were chosen because we planned to include age in months as a continuous variable in our regression models, and contiguous age groups are thus preferable.
 Furthermore, 2-year-olds seemed to have more difficulty completing the task in Experiment 1, as evidenced by their lower accuracy rate and higher rate of placing two objects in the bucket.

 Methods